scarv/libscarv/README.md

 - Two classes of configuration file are required:

   1. `${REPO_HOME}/conf/${ARCH}.mk`,
-     which specifies configuration wrt. the built itself (e.g., options that control the toolchain),
+     which specifies configuration wrt. the build process (e.g., options that control the toolchain),
   2. `${REPO_HOME}/conf/${ARCH}.conf`,
      which specifies configuration wrt. the library